-Cohort analysis is a powerful tool that helps you to not only understand the full ROI of your campaigns, but help you guide future investment decisions and consumer targeting.
+Cohort analysis is a powerful tool that helps you not only understand the full ROI of your campaigns, but also helps you guide future investment decisions and consumer targeting.

 The Cohorts Analytics report allows you to analyze your cross-channel, cross-platform Branch data by either acquisition date (app install only) or re-engagement date (web and app sessions) to see how those users performed over time.

 As a tool used to separate growth metrics from engagement metrics, cohort analysis allows you to evaluate user behavior over time including key metrics such as retention and lifetime value (LTV).

 This report is available within the following Channels (if said channel is part of your contract):

 Branch limits all dimensions to 40,000 values per publisher per day.
 This means that you can only see up to 40,000 unique campaigns, ad names, etc in the Dashboard.

 If an app tries to send up > 40,000 values for a single dimension (e.g. ~campaign) in a day, then Branch stops tracking those unique values.
 Branch combines additional values together and bucket them under the value "Other".

 In order for the Cohort Analytics report to provide insights, you must be measuring events using the Branch SDK and/or the Branch Web SDK (based on your product usage).

 If you want to include cost data in the analysis, you must have one or more of the following partner integrations enabled: Facebook, Google, Apple Search Ads or Snap.
 Cost data is not currently supported for other partner integrations.